NASA-AMMOS/Landform/LandformWeb/API.md

 Unless otherwise specified, all API arguments may be specified as either URL query parameters or as fields in a `application/json` or `application/x-www-form-urlencoded` HTTP request body.
 If both the query parameter and body field are present the former takes precedence.

 ### Asynchronous Task API
 If the caller prefers an asynchronous task interface the request may include the optional argument `async=true`.
 In this case the server will respond with the task (or API error) metadata without waiting for the task to complete.
+The HTTP status will be 200 if the task launched successfully, 400 if the API call was invalid, or 500 if the task failed to launch.

 If the task was successfully launched the caller may monitor execution of the task by subsequently polling the /api/task/*id* API.
 The `success`, `exitCode`, `error`, and `ended` fields are only valid once the task is completed, i.e. `running=false`.